Feeding Baby: 8 Eating Milestones

 Most babies don’t learn to use a spoon effectively until after their first birthday, but let a younger baby who’s interested give it a whirl for practice.
 Try giving him a soft-tipped spoon to hold while you feed him with another.
 He can get used to holding the spoon himself and will also be distracted from grabbing yours.

 When you think he’s ready to actually navigate the spoon into his mouth, try thicker, stickier foods like yogurt, mashed potatoes, or cottage cheese.
 Another tip: Put some cream cheese on the spoon and then a few pieces of O-shaped cereal on top.
 The cream cheese won’t fly everywhere, and the baby can get the experience of actually getting the cereal into his mouth.

 Expect a mess!
 Use a plastic or other waterproof bib, and put a mat under the high chair to make cleanup easier.

 Baby Milestone 6: When They Can Try Highly Allergenic Foods

-Some pediatricians still recommend waiting until children are 1-years-old or older before offering them certain foods that are highly allergenic, like eggs or fish.
-But current research doesn’t demonstrate any benefit to waiting past a certain age to introduce these foods unless you have a significant family history of food allergies or other reasons to believe your baby may be predisposed to them.
+Some pediatricians still recommend waiting until children are at least age 1 before offering them certain foods that are considered highly allergenic, like eggs or fish.
+But current research doesn’t demonstrate any benefit to waiting past a certain age to introduce these foods, unless you have a significant family history of food allergies or other reasons to believe your baby may be predisposed to them.

-There is no evidence that introducing highly allergenic foods to children under the age of 1 makes them any more likely to be allergic to them, and the American Academy of Pediatrics now says it’s fine to give these foods before baby's first birthday.
+There is no evidence that introducing highly allergenic foods to children under age 1 makes them any more likely to be allergic to them, and the American Academy of Pediatrics (AAP) now says it’s fine to give these foods before the baby's first birthday.
 Many pediatricians are still very cautious about shellfish and peanuts, however, because allergic reactions to these foods can be particularly dangerous.